-The Mr. SFA Award was established in honor of the late Stan McKewen, a 1934 SFA graduate.
-The Arnodean Covin Miss SFA Award honors the alumna who was named Miss SFA in 1940, 1941 and 1942.
+The Mr. SFA title was established in honor of the late Stan McKewen, a 1934 SFA graduate.
+The Miss SFA title was established in honor of Arnodean Covin, who was named Miss SFA in 1940, 1941 and 1942.

-Recipients are selected based on their scholarship, participation and leadership in academic and co-curricular activities, and citizenship, service and loyalty to the university.
-A committee of faculty and staff members, community leaders and alumni makes the selections.
+The Mr. and Miss SFA titles are annually presented by the SFA Division of Student Affairs to exemplary students who well represent the university.
+Recipients are selected based on their scholarship, participation and leadership in academic and co-curricular activities, and service and loyalty to the university.
+Selections are made by a committee of faculty, staff community leaders and alumni.